awslabs/aws-well-architected-labs/Security/200 - Automated Deployment of IAM Groups and Roles/README.md

-# Level 200: Automated Deployment IAM Groups and Roles
+# Level 200: Automated Deployment of IAM Groups and Roles

 ## Introduction
 This hands-on lab will guide you through how to use AWS CloudFormation to automatically configure AWS Identity and Access Management (IAM) Groups and